We all have a role to play in protecting our waterways!

 Water that is polluted can look and smell bad.
 It can be unsafe for people to swim in or go near and can harm the things that live in the river.

-River Aware is an ‘Our Living River’ initiative of the Parramatta River Catchment Group, funded through a partnership between Local Land Services and Landcare NSW Inc. and supported by the NSW Government.
+River Aware is an ‘Our Living River’ initiative of the Parramatta River Catchment Group, funded by the Australian Government’s National Landcare Program.